Promoing diversity & inclusion and Health management

 Promoting mental wellness

 Aiming for each employee in the Nippon Steel Group to enjoy a vigorous life on and off the job, we provide a consulting service for prevention and early detection in the area of mental health.
-For general employees, we have incorporated the issue of mental health in various in-house seminars and offer education on how to be aware of one’s own stress and to deal with it.
-For managers, we offer education on how to care for their subordinates and manage their teams, and how to coordinate with the corporate health care professionals (occupational physicians, health nurses, and other staff).
+We have incorporated the issue of mental health in various in-house seminars and offer education on how to be aware of one’s own stress and to deal with it.
+For managers, we additionally offer education on how to care for their subordinates and manage their teams, and how to coordinate with the corporate health care professionals (occupational physicians, health nurses, and other staff).
 Moreover, we provide stress checks through a workplace stress survey every fall.
 Occupational health care professionals give guidance for improvement by teams and individuals based on the result of the stress check.
 In contributing to a vigorous work environment, managers implement necessary measures according to the issues of a team or an individual, coordinating with the personnel department and the health department.
 Because early detection and early response are important in the treatment of mental illness, we identify those who are at risk at the Health Consulting Contact by various measures in association with the Company’s mental health e-learning and questionnaire event conducted every June.
 Occupational health care professionals swiftly respond to the findings of the events to foster mental wellbeing.

 Our mental health initiatives